jonathanharrell/hiq/guide/getting-started.md

 ### Individual Files

 Any of the HiQ CSS files can be imported independently.
-For example, if you want only the button styles, import import the buttons file, after the basic utility files:
+For example, if you want only the button styles, import the buttons file, after the basic utility files:

 ```css
 /* import utility styles first */